 6. Reliefs and exemptions

-You may be eligible for Stamp Duty Land Tax (SDLT) reliefs in certain situations.
+You may be eligible for Stamp Duty Land Tax (SDLT) reliefs if you’re buying your first home and in certain other situations.
 These reliefs can reduce the amount of tax you pay.

 You must complete an SDLT return to claim relief, even if no tax is due.